Particular/docs.particular.net/transports/azure-storage-queues/native-publish-subscribe.md

 Since publishers use unicast operations to send events to the subscriber queue directly, they require the subscriber alias and the connection to be configured on the publisher as well.

-When the publisher dispatches the unicast operations, it queries for the interested subscribers, which then returns local non-aliased subscribers together with remote (i.e. aliased) subscribers.
+When the publisher dispatches the unicast operations, it queries for the interested subscribers, and then returns local non-aliased subscribers together with remote (i.e. aliased) subscribers.

 ![image](native-pubsub-02.png)